Aníbal Godoy

-Aníbal Casis Godoy Lemus (/es/; born 10 February 1990) is a Panamanian professional footballer who plays as a defensive midfielder for Major League Soccer club San Diego FC and captains the Panama national team.
+Aníbal Casis Godoy Lemus (/es/; born 10 February 1990) is a Panamanian professional footballer who plays as a defensive midfielder for Major League Soccer club San Diego FC.

 Club career

 Godoy started his career at Chepo and moved abroad in November 2011 to join Godoy Cruz on loan to play alongside compatriot Armando Cooper after being voted Player of the Year in Panama.
 After returning to Chepo he moved to Europe in August 2013 when he signed for Hungarian side Honvéd Budapest.
 He made his debut for them on 1 September 2013 against Kaposvár Rákóczi.

 San Jose Earthquakes

 Godoy signed for MLS side San Jose Earthquakes on 6 August 2015.
 On 30 November 2017, he signed a new, multi-year contract with the club.
 He took on the role of vice-captain during the 2018 season.

 Nashville SC

 On 7 August 2019, it was announced that at the conclusion of the 2019 season, Godoy would move to Nashville SC ahead of their inaugural MLS season in 2020.
 San Jose would receive $650,000 of General Allocation Money in return.
 He was released by Nashville following their 2024 season.